 I remember well the student’s written response during a summer course on the church and sacraments.
 One of the course goals was to help students understand biblical and theological guidelines for worship.
 The response was both encouraging and dismaying.
 After acknowledging that the exercise was beneficial, he wrote, “I never thought much about biblical requirements for worship, but you Presbyterians think about them a lot!”
 I smiled, thinking: “If you only knew!”
-Presbyterians think about worship a great deal because the Protestant Reformation was not only a recovery of sound doctrine, but also a key moment in the …
+Presbyterians think about worship a great deal because the Protestant Reformation was not only a recovery of sound doctrine, but also a key moment in the renewal of …

 R.J.
 Gore Jr.